fen9li/provision-ec2-sinatra-instance/README.md

 * The solution can be easily intergrated with Puppet, which makes it a powerful solution to support large scale environment.
 * This solution can provision an ec2 instance to test ruby sinatra based web app code in around 30 minutes.
 It is recommended to create a private AMI to speed up the provisioning process, should the code needs to test several times a day.
 * It is recommended to do further automation based on this soultion, which aims new version source code pushing to Github would trigger the testing procedure automatically.
+* Every time spinup.sh script runs, aws allocates a public IP address from its public IP address pool.
+So the new instance public IP address is not a fix IP address.
+This wont be a problem in real life.
+But if a fix IP address is required, an EIP resource can be added.

 License
 ----